Bernhard von Bülow: Domestic policy and politics

+Bülow also produced proposals for the expropriation of lands from Prussian Poland for purposes of German settlement.
+In 1908, after the passing of an expropriation bill in the Diet, Bülow quelled concerns from Cardinal Kopp that the bill was too extreme.
+Other protesters of Bülow's expropriation bills included Polish author Henryk Sienkiewicz, who pleaded publicly to the global intellectual community for support.

 Economic policy

 Under pressure from the Junker-dominated Agrarian League, Bülow passed a tariff in 1902 that increased the duties on agriculture.
 As a result, the German grain production became one of the most protected in the world.
 Bülow's government also negotiated a series of commercial treaties with other European countries that came into force in March 1906.

 Foreign policy

-Bülow served as foreign minister, 1897-1909.
+Bülow served as foreign minister, 1897–1909.
 To gain a stronger voice in world affairs he encouraged Admiral Tirpitz's naval expansion policy.
 Expecting Britain to be defeated by Russia he planned to pick up some colonies of the British Empire.
-He miscalculated, and alienated Britain even more, as it moved closer to an alliances with France and Russia.
+He miscalculated, and alienated Britain even more, as it moved closer to an alliance with France and Russia.
+Bülow was motivated by domestic political concerns in his support of Tirpitz naval policy.
+In 1898 he said that such a policy would "mobilize the best patriotic forces" and "appeal to the highest national emotions" which would in turn "keep the non-Socialist workers away from Social Democracy" and pull the worker away from "the ensnarements of the socialists and accustom him to the monarchical order".

 Britain still held the balance of power in Europe.
 France and Britain had been colonial rivals and had a long mutual opposition, but King Edward VII was determined to boost British popularity in France by a personal tour.
 Serious negotiations for the Entente Cordiale began between the French ambassador to London, Paul Cambon, and the British Foreign Secretary, Henry Petty-Fitzmaurice, 5th Marquess of Lansdowne.
 As part of settling differences, France agreed not to dispute British control of Egypt if Britain agreed to France's claims to Morocco.

 On 24 March 1904, France formally informed the German ambassador of the new Anglo-French Convention.
 Prince Hugo von Radolin, the ambassador, responded that he felt the agreement natural and justified.
 The German press noted that the deal in Morocco did not harm national interests and that the French intervention to restore order in the country might help German trade.
 Still, Bülow was cynical and took the Social Darwinist's view that expansion was a fact of life.
 His policy was unclear, even to the generals.